wsaada19/CommunityQuests/README.md

 be a part of the quest.

 #### entities (optional)
-This is an optional for the following quest types: mobkill, projectilekill.
+This is an optional field for the following quest types: mobkill, projectilekill.
 If empty or not used then all mob types will be included.

 #### rewards (optional)
 The rewards that will be given to players after completing the quest.
 There are three types of
 rewards: money, experience and item rewards.
 Experience and money rewards are earned based on how much you contribute to the quest.
 Item rewards are given to everyone in cooperative quests, and to the winner in competitive quests.
-More reward options will be added in the next update.
+More reward options will be added in the future.

-Note: Only money rewards will be given to offline players now, I plan on addressing this in the future.
+**Note: Only money rewards will be given to players who contributed but are offline when the quest is complete , I plan on addressing this in the future.**

+Rewards example
 ```yaml
 rewards:
     experience: 100